-- Transition Support Course 2017: a report from the 2017 Transition Support Course where participants explored gender transition options with guest facilitator James Morton from the Scottish Transgender Alliance.
+- Transition Support Course 2017 (Edinburgh): a report from the 2017 Transition Support Course where participants explored gender transition options with guest facilitator James Morton from the Scottish Transgender Alliance.

 - Trans Social Group | Fife: findings from a consultation event held on 25th June 2016, in Kirkcaldy, exploring how a new regular social group in Fife would best serve the trans community.

 - Sex, Relationships & Intimacy: a report from a 2016 Confidence Building Workshop as part of the Lothian Transgender Support Programme.

 - NHS Lothian Gender Services Information Session: an event report from a 2016 Q&A information session giving trans people in Lothian, the opportunity to meet clinic staff and hear about gender services in a safe and supportive community setting.

 - Trans Community Support Group’s Day: a report on our Scotland-wide networking event held in February 2014.

 - Practical Skills Day: an event report from a 2015 Confidence Building Workshop as part of the Lothian Transgender Support Programme.